sf105/sttp-book/chapters/getting-started/test-automation.md

 Having an automated test suite brings several advantages to software development teams.
 Automated test suites:

-* **Are less prone to obvious mistakes.** Developers who perform manual testing several times a day might make mistakes, e.g., by forgetting to execute a test case, by mistakenly mark a test as passed when the software actually presented a faulty behavior, etc.
+* **Are less prone to obvious mistakes.** Developers who perform manual testing several times a day might make mistakes, e.g., by forgetting to execute a test case, by mistakenly marking a test as passed when the software actually exhibited faulty behavior, etc.

 * **Execute tests faster than developers.** The machine can run test cases way faster than developers can.
 Just imagine more complicated scenarios where the developers would have to type long sequences of inputs, verify the output at several different parts of the system.
 An automated test runs and gives feedback orders of magnitude faster than developers.

 * **Brings confidence during refactoring.** As we just saw in the example, automated test suites enables developers to refactor their code more constantly.
 After all, developers know that they have a safety net; if something goes wrong, the test will fail.

 Clearly, at first, one might argue that writing test code might feel like a loss in productivity.
 After all, developers now have to not only write production code, but also test code.
-Developers now have to not only maintain test code, but also maintain test code. _This could not be more far from the truth_.
+Developers now have to not only maintain production code, but also maintain test code.
+ _This could not be further from the truth_.
  Once you master the tools and techniques, formalizing test cases as JUnit methods will actually save you time; imagine how many times you have executed the same manual test over and over.
 How much time have you lost by doing the same task repeteadly?

-Studies have shown that developers that write tests spend less time debugging their systems when compared to developers that do not (Janzen), that the impact in productivity is not as significant as one would think (Maximilien and Williams), and that bugs are fixed faster (Lui and Chen).
-Truth being told: these experiments compared teams using Test-Driven Development (TDD) vs teams not using TDD, and not the existence of a test suite per se.
-Still, the presence of test code is the remarking characteristic that emerge from the TDD.
+Studies have shown that developers who write tests spend less time debugging their systems when compared to developers who do not (Janzen), that the impact in productivity is not as significant as one would think (Maximilien and Williams), and that bugs are fixed faster (Lui and Chen).
+Truth be told: these experiments compared teams using Test-Driven Development (TDD) against teams not using TDD, and not the existence of a test suite per se.
+Still, the presence of test code is the remarking characteristic that emerges from TDD.
 Nevertheless, as a society, we might not need more evidence on the benefits of test automation.
-If we look around, from small and big companies to big open source projects, they all rely on extensive test suites to ensure quality. **Test (and test automation) pays off.**
+If we look around, from small and big companies to big open source projects, they all rely on extensive test suites to ensure quality. **Testing (and test automation) pays off.**

 ## Exercises